fastfetch-cli/fastfetch/src/3rdparty/sixel/README.md

    not fill, so the identical bytes look correct there.
 It is also why Linux never showed the problem: that path goes through ImageMagick, which already sends `P2 = 1`.

+4. **`output.c` — release the allocator reference if output allocation fails.**
+  `sixel_output_new()` creates an allocator or takes an additional reference before allocating the output context.
+If that allocation fails, the reference is not owned by an output object and must be released before returning `SIXEL_BAD_ALLOCATION`.
+  Fastfetch passes a null allocator, so without this cleanup the newly created allocator becomes unreachable on this error path.
+The successful path and returned error code are unchanged.

 The vendored sources are also exempted from `-Wconversion` in `CMakeLists.txt`: upstream has ~160 implicit int→`unsigned char` narrowing warnings.
 Everything else (`-Wall -Wextra` and fastfetch's `-Werror=` set) applies unchanged, and the subset